 With the possibility to upload several applications, both completely new and upgrades to existing ones, there is a possibility for recurring revenue stream with new features and improvements.
 As a result, the camera will provide an increasing lifetime value for the end users through software updates, new versions and features.
 We can even foresee an application store providing third party apps and tools for download, and a hosted customer community centre for immediate support and discussion with other users.

-It is already clear that HSI promises use cases in life sciences, plant and vegetation, cosmetics, art and many research applications.
+It is already clear that hyperspectral imaging promises use cases in life sciences, plant and vegetation, cosmetics, art and many research applications.
 There are many clear value propositions of Specim IQ to OEM’s

-- First HSI camera that can be customized to user needs and practises
+First hyperspectral camera that can be customized to user needs and practises

-These are all features not available for HSI business before.
+These are all features not available for hyperspectral imaging business before.
 Therefore, we can say that Specim IQ is the innovation that will change this business from hereafter and forever.

 – Esko Herrala is a co-founder of Specim and has been working in the field of hyperspectral imaging since 1992.
 At the moment he is taking part in sales and marketing activities as a senior expert in the field of machine vision and industrial applications.